TomasGB/Automatic-Timelapse-Processing-App/README.md

 ## How to use:

 * Open up command prompt / terminal
+* Install the dependencies.
-* Change directory with cd to the location of the program
+* Change directory with cd to the location of the files.
-* Run by typing "python main.py"
+* Run "main.py"
 * First you need to enter how long do you want to take photos (enter the amount in minutes).
 * Then enter the interval between each photo (enter the amount in seconds).
 * Then type 'y' if you want to keep the processed photos or 'n' if you want to delete them.